 Within seconds, a woman with a very young toddler walked in, and although there were three stalls and I was in an end one, she decided to use the one RIGHT BESIDE ME!!!

-So as I sat there patiently waiting, the little girl – whom the woman has left standing with her cell phone in the stall with her – decides that looking under the divider was a fun choice of things to do while bored.
+So as I sat there, the little girl – who the woman has left standing with her cell phone in the stall with her – decides that looking under the divider was a fun choice of things to do while bored.

 There I am, staring at this kid, shaking my head in amazement, waiting for the woman to be all “Don’t look under there sweetheart” or whatever the appropriate response to a child staring at a half-naked stranger sitting on the potty would be.

 The child grins at me and generously offers the woman’s cell phone despite the fact that I’m energetically making ‘shoo’ motions at her.

 At this point the woman finally said, “Oh honey don’t give away my phone.”

 BUT STARING AT SOME STRANGE WOMAN WITH HER PANTS AROUND HER ANKLES WAS OK?!?!